-Mr. Bennett has served Southwest Georgia Farm Credit for 42 years, most recently overseeing the Relationship Managers who serve the Association's 21-county territory.
-He has served as the Association's Credit Manager and worked in the Special Assets Management Department.
+Mr. Bennett has served Southwest Georgia Farm Credit for 43 years.
+In his current role, Mr. Bennett works closely with the Business Development team.
+Prior to this role, Mr. Bennett served as Chief Relationship Manager.
+He has also served as the Association's Credit Manager and worked in the Special Assets Management Department.